-If you want something bigger and more rugged, the 5X is definitely the way to go.
+If you want something bigger and more rugged, the 5X is the way to go.
 However, if you'd like something a little more wrist-friendly, then the regular 5 is the one you're going to want to spring for.
 Otherwise, they're aesthetically similar.

-It was already difficult to find a multisport watch packed with more features than the Fenix 5.
+It was already difficult to find a multi-sport watch packed with more features than the Fenix 5.
 The 5X carries over all of these, letting you track practically every sport you can think of.
 Both of these devices will let you set your favorites for a more personalized menu, making it easier to dive into the sports you want to track on the regular.

 Beyond that, they'll both track your heart rate and activity.
 These stats are all funneled into Garmin Connect, which gives you in-depth access to all your metrics - even if we feel like the mobile app could do with an overhaul.
-You've got resting heart rate, VO2 Max, Training Load, Training Status, Training Effect, automatic sleep and step tracking.
+You've got resting heart rate, VO2 Max, Training Load, Training Status, Training Effect, automatic sleep, and step tracking.
 There's so much information coming off of these watches you may not know what to do with it all.

-Where these two watches differ, and differ big, is mapping.
+Where these two watches differ and differ big, is mapping.
 Garmin has loaded up the 5X with full-color topographic maps.
 You'll also get cycling and golf maps, too, plus 16GB of storage so you can load up your own if you wish.

 And while the regular Fenix 5 offers GPX routes via Garmin Basecamp, the 5X uses its mapping powers to offer turn-by-turn navigation on more visually lush maps on the watch, which the 5 can't do.
-You can also use these mapping abilities to set courses, either manually or auto-built ones from your location, and we've found that to be simple and intuitive.
+You can also use these mapping abilities to set courses, either manually or auto-built from your location, and we've found that to be simple and intuitive.
 If you want to navigate around the map, however, it's a little fiddly due to the lack of a touchscreen - but it works.

-So while the Fenix 5X and Fenix 5 share much of the same features, the one big addition - mapping - is a biggy.
-If you want visually rich maps, good turn-by-turn navigation and the ability to quickly set your own courses, then the 5X is the one for you.
+So while the Fenix 5X and Fenix 5 share many of the same features, the one big addition - mapping - is a biggy.
+If you want visually rich maps, good turn-by-turn navigation and the ability to quickly set your courses, then the 5X is the one for you.
 If not, the 5 is ready and waiting.

 While the Garmin 5 series can track a lot of different sports well, the thing it is still best at is running.
 You'll get all the same standard information on both.
-Pace, splits, distance, heart rate and more are all here.
+Pace splits, distance, heart rate, and more are all here.
 The watches will even tell you how much you need to recover after each of your training sessions.

-But the Fenix 5X's mapping features makes the running experience a little better.
+But the Fenix 5X's mapping features make the running experience a little better.
 Firstly, it's just nice to be able to pull up a map at any point of your run.
 You can also simply scan the map and set your own custom start and end points whenever you want.

 But if you just want something for running, and aren't too fussed about the mapping, the 5 might be more amicable due to size alone.
 The 5X is quite heavy as a running device, so bear that in mind, especially if you have smaller wrists.

 As for heart rate, it's the same Garmin Elevate tech working across both.
-In testing we found that the heart rate tech was good until we moved towards more high intensity training, at which point it struggled to keep up with the chest strap.
+In testing, we found that the heart rate tech was good until we moved towards more high-intensity training, at which point it struggled to keep up with the chest strap.